The Spark Award for Oregon Artists

 Who can apply?

-Eligible applicants will be individual artists who meet these basic criteria (more eligibility details below):
+Eligible applicants will be individual artists who meet these basic criteria:

 Vijesh Datt on Unsplash